Possibilities for Missing Multiple Tooth

 How do you get a dental bridge?
 What is the process?

 On the first visit, your dentist will prepare the abutment teeth.
 This entails reshaping the teeth by removing some enamel so that a crown can be placed on them.
 After this, the dentist makes impressions of the teeth and hands them over to the dental lab to serve as a model for your bridge.
-You dentist will make a temporary bridge that you can wear to cover gaps in the mouth as you wait for your bridge to be completed.
+Your dentist will make a temporary bridge that you can wear to cover gaps in the mouth as you wait for your bridge to be completed.

 On the second visit, the temporary bridge is removed so that the permanent bridge can be tested to find out any faults that can be fixed before the bridge is attached.
-The patient may be needed to make multiple visits to test the bridge to ensure the metal framework fits.
+The patient may need to make multiple visits to test the bridge to ensure the metal framework fits.
 During such visits, you also test your bite to make sure the bridge is comfortable.
 For fixed bridges, the dentist may cement the setup for a short time, say a week, to get the patient used to it.
 After a maximum of 2 weeks, the bridge is cemented into its position permanently.

 Bridges typically last for about five to seven years if well maintained.
 One of the main reasons bridges fail is due to the development of new cavities on supporting teeth.
 Such cavities are often brought about by poor oral hygiene and can be avoided if the individual maintains a strict regime for their dental Health.
 With proper hygiene, bridges have a much longer lifespan.